tao-luke/mySite/README.md

 Demoed above is a sample of my website constructed using React, Node, Scss, Jquery, Babel, and Boostrap.

-The idea behind the design is really simple, like litteraly.
+The idea behind the design is really simple, like literally.
 I have always been a fan of power in simplicity, and I think outspace is super awesome and epic. so ya,  I combined them to create this website.

 Please let me know if anything seems off or just have an idea to share ~